 Fall, spring.
 Credit, one hour.
 Techniques and requirements for scuba-diving certification.
 Student must display proficient water skills to be enrolled and must provide a physician's approval for taking scuba at the first class meeting.
 Each student enrolled will be charged an equipment fee payable on the first day of class.
-Certification in Scuba Diving (P.A.D.L.) is not a part of the Skin and Scuba Diving course at Oxford College.
+Certification in scuba diving (P.A.D.I.) is not a part of this course.
 Certification is not computed in the final grade.
-Those seeking certification do so on their own, and an extra fee (travel, equipment) is charged.
+Those seeking certification do so on their own, and an extra fee (for travel and equipment) is charged.
 Thus, a student wishing to become certified does not do so as an Oxford College student.
 Such persons bear all the responsibilities and waive all claims against Oxford College.